MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-kiosk-mode-transition-plan.md

 > This article applies to Microsoft Edge Stable, Beta and Dev Channels, version 87 or later.

 > [!IMPORTANT]
-> When support ends for Microsoft Edge Legacy on March 9, 2021, this out of support desktop application will be [removed and replaced with the new release of Microsoft Edge](https://aka.ms/EdgeLegacyEOS) as part of the Windows Update Tuesday (or “B”) release on April 13, 2021. **To avoid a disruption in service and continue using your browser-based kiosk scenarios, you will need to install Microsoft Edge and set up kiosk mode prior to applying April’s Windows 10 Update Tuesday release to your devices.**
+> When support ends for Microsoft Edge Legacy on March 9, 2021, this out of support desktop application will be [removed and replaced with the new release of Microsoft Edge](https://aka.ms/EdgeLegacyEOS) as part of the Windows Update Tuesday (or “B”) release on April 13, 2021.<br>

-## Kiosk setup options

-You have two options for setting up kiosk mode.

-- Option 1 (Recommended): Download and install the new version of Microsoft Edge and set up kiosk mode before to applying the Windows 10 Update Tuesday (or “B”) release to your devices on or after April 13, 2021.
+**To avoid a disruption in service and continue using your browser-based kiosk scenarios, you will need to install Microsoft Edge and set up kiosk mode prior to applying April’s Windows 10 Update Tuesday release to your devices.**

-- Option 2: After you apply the Windows 10 Update Tuesday (or “B”) release on or after April 13, 2021, Microsoft Edge Legacy, and its kiosk, will no longer be available.
-You will need to set up a kiosk in Microsoft Edge to run kiosk scenarios.
-With this option, you will experience a disruption in your kiosk environment—which is why we strongly recommend Option 1.
+If you do not set up kiosk mode in Microsoft Edge on Chromium prior to applying April’s Windows 10 Update Tuesday release, kiosk mode will no longer work.

 ## Kiosk setup steps

 Use the following steps as a guide to set up a kiosk in Microsoft Edge.

-**Step 1: Evaluate your needs against released (and upcoming) kiosk mode functionality.** The following table lists the features supported by kiosk mode in Microsoft Edge and Microsoft Edge Legacy.
+**Step 1: Evaluate your needs against released (and upcoming) kiosk mode functionality.** The following table lists the features supported by kiosk mode in Microsoft Edge on Chromium and Microsoft Edge Legacy.
 Use this table as a guide to transitioning to Microsoft Edge by comparing how these features are supported in both releases of Microsoft Edge.

 |Feature|Digital\Interactive Signage|Public browsing|Available with Microsoft Edge version (and higher)|
 |-|-|-|-|